SECAD Partnership welcomes the Euracademy Association to South and East Cork

 Following the launch of this week’s extensive programme Fouli Papageorgiou, Euracademy said, ‘’Through our study visits and such joint collaboration we hope that rural communities will be well placed into the future to influence the process of sustainable rural development at this crucial moment of substantial adjustment within the European Union’’.

-The week-long visit will culminate in a Euracademy report to delegates and community groups with a view of building up a body of knowledge on this theme.
+The week-long visit supported by Cork County Council will culminate in a Euracademy report to delegates and community groups with a view of building up a body of knowledge on this theme.

 Photo credits: Noel Costello